Right Arrow

 Infection risk, liability, psychological impact

-Video supports skills assessment, retraining, and compliance review
+Video AI supports skills assessment, retraining, and compliance review

-Safety challenge: Machine guards are sometimes removed and lockout/tagout procedures skipped under pressure.
+Safety hurdle: Machine guards are sometimes removed and lockout/tagout procedures skipped under pressure.

-Tech Solution: Video intelligence platforms can automatically detect when guards are missing or when workers enter restricted zones.
-Real-time alerts prompt supervisors to intervene before an accident occurs.
+Tech Solution: Video AI platforms can automatically detect when workers enter restricted zones around equipment.
+Alerts prompt supervisors to intervene when unsafe activity is detected.

-Safety challenge: Staff skip proper lifting techniques or rush tasks, increasing strain and injury risk.
+Safety pain point: Staff skip proper lifting techniques or rush tasks, increasing strain and injury risk.

-Tech Solution: AI analyzes movement patterns, flagging unsafe lifting or repetitive motion.
-Safety managers use this data to provide targeted coaching and justify ergonomic equipment.
+Tech Solution: Safety leaders can analyze video to review movement patterns, identify unsafe lifting or repetitive motion, and apply this data to provide targeted coaching and justify ergonomic equipment.

-Safety challenge: Lab staff and students sometimes skip PPE or mishandle chemicals.
+Safety hurdle: Lab staff and students sometimes skip PPE or mishandle chemicals.

-Tech Solution: AI video platforms monitor for PPE compliance and unsafe behaviors.
-Real-time alerts catch non-use, while video logs help teams review incidents and reinforce safety culture.
+Tech Solution: Video AI platforms monitor for PPE compliance.
+Alerts catch non-use, while video logs enable teams to review incidents and reinforce safety culture.

 Safety challenge: Clinical learners may take shortcuts with sharps disposal; reporting is often inconsistent.

-Tech Solution: Video intelligence enables review of clinical simulation labs to identify unsafe sharps handling and verify proper container use.
+Tech Solution: Video footage from clinical simulation labs can be reviewed to identify unsafe sharps handling and verify proper container use.
 This supports targeted retraining and boosts compliance.

 • Unlimited user seats: Safety, IT, and operations teams can all access insights through a unified dashboard.